Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Convergence results

 \section{Convergence results}

-This section is dedicated to the theoretical convergence of the proximal boosting algorithm, presented in Algorithm~\ref{alg:prox}, in its non-accelerated version.
-Thus, we assume, in the whole section, that the $(\alpha_t)_t$'s are set to zero, which implies in particular that $v_t = x_t$ at each iteration.
-The study of the accelerated version will not be covered in this paper and is left as future work.
+This section is dedicated to the theoretical convergence of the two proposed algorithms: proximal boosting (Algorithm~\ref{alg:prox}) and residual proximal boosting (Algorithm~\ref{alg:prox_res}).

-A preliminary result on the convergence of the proximal boosting technique can be easily derived upon previous work by \citeauthor{rockafellar1976monotone}: it requires the control of the error introduced by considering an approximated direction of optimization instead of the true proximal step, and could be stated as follows.
+A preliminary result on the convergence of the proximal boosting technique can be easily derived upon previous work by \citet{rockafellar1976monotone}: it requires to control the error introduced by considering an approximated direction of optimization instead of the true proximal step, and could be stated as follows in the case of Algorithm~\ref{alg:prox}.

 \begin{theorem}[{\cite[Theorem 1]{rockafellar1976monotone}}] Let $(f_t)_{t}$ be any sequence generated by Algorithm~\ref{alg:prox} and define for any iteration $t$: